What are Grand National Odds and Who decides them?

 A lot can happen in the build-up to the Grand National.
 But the betting market really comes to life in the morning of the race, and in the hour/minutes before the race.

 Things like the weather can play a huge part.
 Certain horses might not like soft ground.
 So, even though it might have been well-fancied in the build-up, if the Liverpool track is covered in rain on the day of the Grand National then all of a sudden this is a huge factor against that horse.
 This may result in their odds drifting, while the opposite to this might be a horse that likes soft ground and their odds getting shorter as punters latch onto this.

 The 2017 Grand National winner – One For Arthur – was pretty steady through the day and morning at around 20/1 to 12/1 and eventually won at 14/1.
-Blaklion, who is well-fancied again for the 2018 Grand National – was the one punters latched onto after backing him into 8/1 favourite.
-He didn’t win, but having finished fourth then the bookmakers would still have had to pay out on the each-way part of any bets.
+Blaklion, who was well-fancied for the 2017 & 2018 Grand Nationals – was the one punters latched onto after backing him into 8/1 favourite.
+He didn’t win in 2017, but having finished fourth then the bookmakers would still have had to pay out on the each-way part of any bets.

 Horses that have run well in the race before are also worth looking for in the betting.
 Red Rum was the last horse to win back-to-back Grand Nationals.
 But in recent years horses that have run well in the race before (placed) have done so again.

 Recent examples of this are Saint Are, who was 2nd in 2015 and 3rd in 2017, while a horse called State Of Play was 4th in 2009 and 3rd in 2010.
 Don’t forget that with the Grand National being the biggest betting race of the year then the ‘once-a-year’ punters will also be out in force.
 This means if they remembered a horse from last year or backed a horse that did well from last year and it’s running again – there is every chance they will side with it again!